 Note that if any recognized body wishes to certify organic products in Quebec, it must obligatorily obtain accreditation from the CARTV.

 Do certification bodies that certify Québec operators' products complying with Canadian standards have to be accredited by the CARTV?

 Yes.
 The organic production method is a reserved designation in Québec and falls under the Act Respecting Reserved Designations and Added-Value Claims, which stipulates that any organization that certifies organic products in Québec must be accredited by the CARTV.
 Accreditation applications must be submitted to the Committee on Accreditation for Evaluation of Quality (CAEQ).

 Can all CAEQ/CARTV-accredited certification body have certification activities in Québec?

 If the certifier already operates within Canada and is also carrying out certification activities in Québec, it only has to submit an application to the CAEQ to extend its geographical scope.
-The CAEQ will carry out a brief document review before granting the right to certify within Québec.
-The name of the accredited body must first have been published in the Gazette officielle du Québec prior to the issuing of any organic compliance certificate to a Quebec operator.
+The CAEQ will carry out a documentary review before granting the right to certify within Québec.
+The name of the accredited body must first have been published in the Gazette officielle du Québec prior to the issuing of any organic certificate of conformity to a Quebec operator.